narenkiran1729/Recipes/MasalaPowders.md

 4. Chettinad Chicken Masala

 # Garam Masala
+The source ammachethivanta I used did not added the cumin which is necessary ingredient for garam masala.
+Below garam masala which I made is like biryani masala.
+So I will update the garam masala with jeera and sometimes pepper using [AttammaTV](https://youtu.be/XGL_RYujQ_o)
 ## Overview
 This masala powder is used in almost all places viz. curries, fries, chutneys like Bombay chutney.
 I learnt this from YouTube channel [Amma Chethi Vanta](https://youtu.be/PCfUOUas3-4)